mosdef-hub/foyer/docs/index.rst

 Foyer
 ============
-*A package for atom-typing as well as applying and disseminating forcefields*
+*A package for atom-typing as well as applying and disseminating force fields*

 Annotate an `OpenMM .xml force